Lipinska-iop/Miniatura-NCN/README.md

 t_water_Flake.txt - output file with modelled mean monthly and mean weekly water temperatures in each lake using FLake.

+glycogen.xlsx - Table showing the glycogen concentration in analysed mussels.
+ID - unambiguous identifier of the analyzed individual, consisting of the locality code and the number of the individual, Region - categorical variable describing the region from which specimens were sampled (Scandinavia/Poland/Portugal), Habitat - categorical variable describing the form of the terrain (Highland/Lowland), glycogen - glycogen concentration [ug/ml]

 **************************** Opis w języku polskim: ****************************